debeando/zenit/README.md

 ## Description:

+This agent collect all basic metrics from the hardware and more details from MySQL or ProxySQL services.
+And read logs in real time, each event is parsed to analize later, the logs is send to [ClickHouse](https://github.com/yandex/ClickHouse/) because is very easy to analize with SQL and have great performance.
+And the metrics is send to [Prometheus](https://github.com/prometheus/prometheus) for the moment.

+### Advantage

+- Centralize all logs in a single point of view.
+- Each event on logs take the query and digest to help to identify bad queries.
+- Improve security to prevent user access into server.
+- Provider useful information for developers to help optimization queries.

+### Compatibility

 This tool collect stats data from:

 - **Linux OS (CentOS):** Collect basic metrics of CPU, RAM, DISK, NET, and System Limits.
 - **MySQL:** Collect tipical metrics; variables, status, slave status, primary key overflow, tables sizes.
 And parser Slow and Audit Logs.
+For the moment is tested on MySQL 5.5
 - **Percona ToolKit:** Verify is running specific tools, for the moment only check follow tools; pt-kill, pt-deadlock-logger and pt-slave-delay.
 - **ProxySQL:** Collect for the moment query digest only.
+For the moment is tested in ProxySQL 1.4

 And this is ingested on: